-- 4.52 Section 278 agreements (S278) under the Highways Act 1980 are legally binding agreements between the Local Highway Authority (for Gosport Borough this is Hampshire County Council), and the developer to ensure the delivery of necessary highway works.
-Gosport Borough Council is not involved in the negotiation and signing of a S278 and does not receive or spend any money from the agreement. - 4.53 To provide a complete picture of developer contributions received and spent in the Borough, the Borough Council will endeavour to report information from Hampshire County Council relating to S278 agreements in this IFS. - 4.54 Table 4.8 provides summary details of the S278 agreements that have been secured in 2019/20 and information on their implementation where this is known by the Borough Council.
-This information will be retrospectively updated as required when further information is received from Hampshire County Council.
+- 4.38 Section 278 agreements (S278) under the Highways Act 1980 are legally binding agreements between the Local Highway Authority (for Gosport Borough this is Hampshire County Council), and the developer to ensure the delivery of necessary highway works.
+Gosport Borough Council is not involved in the negotiation and signing of a S278 and does not receive or spend any money from the agreement. - 4.39 Further information relating to the S278 contribution amounts secured, received, allocated and spent by Hampshire County Council are published by their Developer Contributions Team in the IFS: www.hants.gov.uk/landplanningandenvironment/developer-contributions